ssiarhei115/Face-mask-detection_YOLO8s-VS-FasterRCNN/README.md

     * weights file of YOLO 22.5 MB VS 173 MB for FasterRCNN
     * YOLOv8 provides better mAP50 but this metric values for both models are similar and comparable

-Futhermore AP per class & mAP50 computed from scratch are comparable to those values provided by YOLO8s
+Upon the whole, AP per class & mAP50 computed from scratch are comparable to those values provided by YOLO8s

 ## Libraries & tools used